-Reviewers will evaluate independently each eligible proposal and mark it as "very good", "good" or "fail" for each of the three evaluation criteria.
+Reviewers will evaluate independently each eligible proposal on each of the three evaluation criteria above on a "pass/fail" basis.

-In order to be considered for funding, proposals will have to be awarded a pass mark ("very good" or "good") by a majority of reviewers on each of the three evaluation criteria.
+In order to be considered for funding, proposals will have to be awarded a pass mark by a majority of reviewers on each of the three evaluation criteria.
 A proposal which fails one or more of the criteria will not be ranked and will not be funded.
 If there is not enough budget to fund all the proposals which pass all three evaluation criteria, those proposals which pass all three evaluation criteria will be ranked according to the marks which they received from reviewers sorted by the order in which the evaluation criteria appear above.
 Proposals will be funded in order of this ranking.